 But does this mean that we should all be treated as equals?
-Should I, a great Toirah scholar have to pay the same amount of taxes as you, you Am Haaretz?
-Should you, my beloved talmid, have to wait in line for a movie on 84th street and Broadway the same amount of time as a student at Yeshiva University, or, chass v'sholom, the same amount of time as a student from the Jewish Theological Seminary?
+Should I, a great Toirah scholar, have to pay the same amount of taxes as you, you Am Haaretz?
+Should you, my beloved Talmid, have to wait in line for a movie on 84th Street and Broadway for the same amount of time as a student from Yeshiva University, or, Chass V'Sholom, for the same amount of time as a student from the Jewish Theological Seminary?

-These questions are similar to a discussion in a Gemarrah in Nidah, where Abaya and Rava have a machloikess on why the Aimishteh created women.
-According to Abaya, women were created to support man's basic mission to work and procreate.
-They are to cook, clean, passively perform maisay biyuh, and keep the damn children as far away from me as possible when I am trying to get some work done on my laptop.
-Abaya cites the pussuk where the Hakadoshboruchhu creates Chava as Adam's Eizer Kinegdo, his "helpmate," out of Adam's rib (Bereishis, Perek Baiz, Pussuk Chuff Aleph).
-Says Abaya, if women were intended to be our equals, Chava would have been created out of a more important body part, such as one of Adam's schvantzlach.
+These questions are similar to a discussion in a Gemarrah in Nidah, where Abaya and Rava have a Machloikess on why the Aimishteh created women.
+According to Abaya, women were created to support man's basic missions to study Toirah, work, and procreate.
+They are to cook, clean, passively perform Maisay Biyuh, and keep the damn children as far away from me as possible when I am trying to get some work done on my laptop.
+Abaya cites the Passuk where the Hakadoshboruchhu creates Chava as Adam's Eizer Kinegdo, his "helpmate," out of Adam's rib (Bereishis, Perek Baiz, Pussuk Chuff Aleph).
+Says Abaya, if women were intended to be our equals, Chava would have been created out of a more important body part, such as one of Adam's Schvantzlach.

-But Rava holds farkhert.
+But Rava holds Farkhert.
 He points to an earlier Pussuk – Bereishis, Perek Aleph, Pussuk Chuff Zayin – as proof that man and woman were created together, concurrently, and as such, are fundamentally equals.
-He notes that in his home his wife pays the bills, makes the bracha on the Shabbos challah, and likes to make mei raglayim while standing.
+He notes that in his home his wife pays the bills, makes the Bracha on the Shabbos Challah, and likes to make Mei Raglayim while standing up.

 There are, of course, intense speculation and halachic prescriptions on this topic by Chazal.
-Commenting on the notion of women not reading from the Toirah due to "Kvoid Hatzibur," the Hai Goyn suggests that the gemarrah was worried about a situation where a maideleh is in Nidah on Shabbos Koidesh, chass v'sholom, and may bleed all over the Bimah, dyeing the cloth carpet red on Shabbos, resulting in an Issur Dioraisah of Tzovayah.
+Commenting on the notion of women not reading from the Toirah due to "Kvoid Hatzibur," Reb Hai Goyn suggests that the Gemarrah was worried about a situation where a Maideleh is in Nidah on Shabbos Koidesh, Chass V'Sholom, and may bleed all over the Bimah, dyeing the cloth carpet red on Shabbos, resulting in an Issur Dioraisah of Tzoivayah.

-Perhaps the halachic shakvetarya (discourse) is not the best source for understanding the basic nature of the role of women as envisioned in our heritage.
+Perhaps Halachic Shakvetarya (discourse) is not the best source for understanding the basic nature of the role of women as envisioned in our heritage.
 Perhaps a better model may be viewed in the Zoihar.
-The Zoihar understands that the Aimishteh can be viewed the prisms of ten different Divine Aspects, the Sfirois.
+The Zoihar understands that the Aimishteh can be viewed through the prisms of ten different Divine Aspects, the Sfirois.
 Rooted in the Ein Soif, the indescribable hidden part of the Reboinoisheloilum, the Sfirois emanate like a tree.
 The outermost Sfirois are Yesoid, the foundation of Hakadoshboruchhu's activity in the world, and Malchuss, His kingdom.
 Malchus is most commonly known as the Shechinah.

 According to the Zoihar, balance in the world was once maintained by a constant unity between Yesoid, viewed as the male aspect of the Aimishteh, and the Shechina, the female aspect.
 But from the time that mankind gained self awareness, as personified by the casting out of Adam Harishoin from Gan Eidan, Yesoid and Malchuss became separated from one another.
 Yes, in the cosmic view of Yiddishkeit, the natural, optimal state of male and female – man and woman – is to be in a fundamental state of balance and unity.